 - Budget.
 Budget.
 Budget.
 With new home ownership comes new expenses, and it’s important to have an understanding of your money and budgeting for your newest life chapter.
 When setting a budget, be sure to put money aside for some of those unexpected expenses such as maintenance or breakdowns.
 Check out our Setting a Budget blog to get you started.

-Buying a home for the first time can be stressful but with a bit of planning, and working with a team of experts, you’re transition into home ownership can run smoothly.
+Buying a home for the first time can be stressful but with a bit of planning, and working with a team of experts, your transition into home ownership can run smoothly.
 Remember, you’re not in it alone.
 We’re here to help.

 Ready to start your first-home plan today or have additional questions?
 We’d love to talk to you – contact one of our mortgage specialists today and let’s start planning your future today!

 Born and raised in Regina, but preferring the big city vibe, I got my chance when I moved to Sydney, Australia for grad school.
 And then I realized there’s no place like home.
 So I came back to Regina, met my boyfriend, we bought a house and are now building a life here…(Full Bio in “Meet The Authors”)

 (To read more of my blogs CLICK my name)